cycloid-community-catalog/onboarding-stacks-europe/stack-postgresql/README.md

 ## Prerequisites

-- Access to a cloud provider (AWS or Azure)
+- Access to a cloud provider (AWS, Azure, or GCP)
 - Cycloid platform access

 ## Configuration